SrimaanPenugonda/jenkins/README.md

     }//stages
 }//pipeline

+The vars directory hosts script files that are exposed as a variable in Pipelines.
+The name of the file is the name of the variable in the Pipeline.
+So if you had a file called vars/log.groovy with a function like def info(message)…​ in it, you can access this function like log.info "hello world" in the Pipeline.
+You can put as many functions as you like inside this file.
+Read on below for more examples and options.

 Only entire pipelines can be defined in shared libraries as of this time.
 This can only be done in vars/*.groovy, and only in a call method.
 Only one Declarative Pipeline can be executed in a single build, and if you attempt to execute a second one, your build will fail as a result.